Download IndyApp FREE

 When a person joins a local group on the IndyApp, they also automatically join that local group's Support Area.

-This allows IndyApp members to communicate with each other locally within their own group, regionally within their own group's Support Area and collectively as a National Yes Registry of local Yes groups across the whole country.
+This allows IndyApp members to communicate with each other locally within their own group, regionally within their own group's Support Area and collectively as a 'Parliament of local Yes Groups' across the whole country.

 As with every communication feature on the platform, each member is in direct control of the groups they are a member of, the individuals they private message with and the resources they choose to share.